Dr James Flint MEng PhD CEng FIET SMIEEE SFHEA

-James Flint is Senior Lecturer in Wireless Systems Engineering and Head of the Communications Research Division within the School.
-His research focuses on various aspects of wireless systems, especially in the area of transducer design in electromagnetic and acoustics.
+James Flint is Reader in Wireless Systems Engineering.
+His research focuses on various aspects of wireless systems, especially in the area of electromagnetics and transducer design in electromagnetic and acoustics.
 He has a keen interest in biomimetics, ultrasound and on converting systems found in nature into workable engineering solutions.

 Topics currently being studied include wearable antennas, the role of band gap structures in bioacoustics, broadband antennas, acoustic signal processing for leak detection in pipes, novel metamaterials and numerical modelling using the Transmission Line Matrix technique.

 Dr Flint was previously employed in the automotive industry and maintains an interest in safety-critical systems, installed performance of antennas and electromagnetic compatibility.
 In recent years Dr Flint has had a particular interest in band gap structures (both electromagnetic and acoustic) and has several publications in the area.
 His current research interests also include novel computing for sensors, the Internet of Things, and Energy Harvesting.